chanzuckerberg/czid-bench/README.md

 scoring results.
 We assume the pipelines would not cheat by inspecting those tags.

 An even more detailed summary, including all ISS options, is generated in json format.

+# use in IDSeq automated testing

+For use in IDSeq Portal automated testing, just upload an output folder to s3://idseq-bench/<number> and add an entry for it to s3://idseq-bench/config.json.